 How do I sign up?

-If you are a faculty member or an undergraduate student, you may initiate the arrangement and participate in the program, click the Reservation Request Form link above to submit a request.
+If you are a faculty member or an undergraduate student, you may initiate the arrangement and participate in the program, click the Classroom to Table application link above to submit a request.

-Before submitting your reservation request form, you should have already confirmed with everyone in your group that they are able to attend the gathering on reservation date/time that you will be requesting on the form.
+Before submitting your reservation request, you should have already confirmed with everyone in your group that they are able to attend the gathering on reservation date/time that you will be requesting.

 Where do the meals take place?

-On the reservation form you will be asked to indicate your restaurant preferences from our current list of partner restaurants (see current list below and on the form).
-You must select at least two restaurant options in the event that one of the restaurants is not available for booking.
+You will be asked to indicate your first and second preference from our current list of partner restaurants (see current list below).
+You must select two restaurant options in the event that one of the restaurants is not available for booking.

 At this time we have five partner restaurants in Harvard Square who are set up to receive payment directly from the College in order to cover the meal costs: Grafton Street (1230 Mass.
 Ave) for lunch and dinner, Park Restaurant (59 JFK St) for dinner only, Russell House Tavern (14 JFK St) for lunch and dinner, The Hourly Oyster House (15 Dunster St) for lunch only, and Temple Bar (1688 Mass.
 Ave) for dinner only.